Search in Fields on Create and Edit (Details) Pages

-In Sales in the Redwood user experience, the fields on the Details pages give you the same advanced search capabilities as the list pages.
+In Sales for Redwood, some of the fields on the Create and Edit pages (the pages you open when you click the Details button) give you the same advanced search capabilities as the list pages within fields.
 You can search using words in the name or using related information.
+You can also use the same logical operators and wild cards.
 Like list pages, you can select a saved search to restrict the search to just the items of interest to you.

 1. Place your cursor in the field to see recent and frequently accessed items.